St Clare’s College prides itself in developing and delivering an excellent curriculum catering for the learning needs of a wide range of students.

 - Ways of living productively in the world – specifically citizenship, life and career development, personal and social responsibility.

 Our education programs are informed and driven by the Australian Curriculum.
 The curriculum supports the deepening of knowledge, understanding and skills in all nine learning areas: Religion, English, Mathematics, Science, Humanities and Social Sciences, Health and Physical Education, Technologies, Arts and Languages.

 A Focused and Supportive Study Environment Open To All Students

 The Student Progress Program (SPP) is a College initiative designed to support academic achievement and growth.
-Since its introduction in 2019, there has been a positive student response.
-Continuing this year, the program will be operational every Wednesday and Thursday, in the Learning Commons from 3.30pm – 5.00pm.
-It is resourced with academic tutors and many generous faculty staff, including a teacher-librarian to assist with any resourcing needs for class study and/or assessment.
+The program is operational every Wednesday and Thursday, in the Learning Commons from 3.30pm – 5.00pm.
+It is resourced with academic tutors and faculty staff, including a teacher-librarian to assist with any resourcing needs for class study and/or assessment.

 The SPP is a focused and supportive study environment that is open to all students.
 The SPP requires a strong commitment to meeting the prescribed study conditions.
-Students wishing to attend are reminded that this is a study environment, which does not service nor foster a social setting.
-In line with classroom policy, students are requested not to use their mobile phones nor engage with social media.
-Students who are at conflict with the desired study environment will be requested to find an alternate study option.
 Student attendance will be recorded, monitored and tracked using the SEQTA kiosk, requiring students to tag-in and out.